Nvidia acquisition of Arm throws company into tech spat between U.S. and China

 In June this year, Arm issued a statement saying that Wu had stepped down from his role, while Arm China has said Wu retains his position.

-Arm and Nvidia say they are confident the dispute will be resolved quickly and won’t interfere with the acquisition.
+Arm and Nvidia say they are confident the dispute will be resolved quickly and will not interfere with the acquisition.
 Arm China declined to comment on the implications of the acquisition on its business.

 “The deal would include 47% of Arm China, but what does that mean anymore?” says Intralink’s Randall.